alessandrasomma28/madsf/README.md

 #### Running simulations in batch

 To run simulations in batch, you can use the `run.sh` bash script.
 This script will run the simulation for all the specified durations (both during 'day' shift and 'night' shift), modes and days.
-To change settings, simply modify the parameters list at the beginning of the script. **NOTE: Be sure to run the script from the project root folder to effectively load the `.env` file (i.e., `./experiments/run.sh`).**
+To change settings, simply modify the parameters list at the beginning of the script. **NOTE: Be sure to run the script from the project root folder to effectively load the `.env` file (i.e., `./experiments/run.sh` or `bash experiments/run.sh`).**

 ## How-to-extend instructions